JCollinsX/JCollinsX/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I had worked in some blockchain companies like Solanart, Solanium, SamuraiRisingSun etc
+- 👨🏽‍💻 I had worked in some blockchain companies like TokenMinds, Solanart, Solanium, SamuraiRisingSun etc
 - 🌱 My proud of skills are Solidity and Rust.
 - 📫 Ask me about anything, I am happy to help